oladetohun1/oladetohun1/README.md

 - :zap: I am open to collaboration on any frontend project that includes REACT

-- 🤟 I am an Engineering student, bad singer and good researcher. i also play tabletennis.
+- 🤟 I am an Engineering student.

 - 🔭 I am an aspiring Full stack developer